Your expert guide to street food in Mérida, Mexico

 🍦 Bolis = ice lolly in a plastic wrapper

-🍦You can buy all of these in stores like Oxxo if you’re after an international branded ice cream, from a local store or from the guys walking around selling their wares from tiny cool boxes.
+🍦You can buy branded ice creams in stores like Oxxo, find an artisanal ice cream store, or from the guys walking around selling their wares from tiny cool boxes.
 All are perfectly safe.

 Where can I find ice cream in Mérida?

-🍦 Mérida takes ice cream very seriously, as I said.
-The oldest and most famous ice cream store is EL Colón.
+🍦The oldest and most famous ice cream store is Duclería & Sorbetería Colón.
 There are two central locations: one on Paseo de Montejo, and one on the Plaza Grande.
-Here locals will sit and enjoy a sorbet and a small pastry while watching the world go by.
+Here locals sit and enjoy a sorbet and a small pastry while watching the world go by.
 There’s really nothing in Mérida that compares to this experience.
-Be sure to try the watermelon and coconut flavours, they’re my favourites.

-🍦 If you’re after a paleta (popsicle on a stick), my top recommendation in Mérida is Paletaria de las Rellenas de 60.
-Here you can get the most delicious versions of paletas you can imagine.
+🍦 If you’re after a paleta (popsicle on a stick), my top recommendation in Mérida is Paletaría de las Rellenas de la 60.

 🍦 There are dozens of other ice cream stores, both experimental and fancy as well as traditional and cheap.
 Be sure to try them all, even the vendors on the street with their small carts of homemade ice cream.